qiskit-community/qiskit-device-benchmarking/qiskit_device_benchmarking/verification/Readme.md

 Generates an output yaml (timestamped) with the results.
 There are two types of circuits for the benchmarking.
 Mirror QV circuits which are all-to-all and HE (hardware-efficient) Mirror QV circuits which are layers of random SU(4) assuming nearest neighbor on a chain.

+The output can be turned into plots with `bench_analyze.py`, e.g. `python bench_analyze.py -f MQV_2024-04-27_06_19_32.yaml -v max --plot` will product a plot of all the maximum results over the sets from the listed file.
+Plots are generated as pdf.

 Circuits are based on the code written for https://arxiv.org/abs/2303.02108 which was based on the earlier work by Proctor et al [Phys.
 Rev. Lett.
 129, 150502 (2022)](https://doi.org/10.48550/arXiv.2112.09853).